karlygashkussainova/VisualizationJava/README.md

-This is the collection of the JAVA FX for the Problem Sets 10 and 11
+This is the collection of the JAVA FX projects